 - Crossover in music between many classes

-Variis combines a fitness collective of cult-favorite brands under one virtual roof, powered by none other than Equinox Media.
+Equinox+ combines a fitness collective of cult-favorite brands under one virtual roof.
 SoulCycle made the cut, offering daily live cycle classes between 45 and 60 minutes from the comfort of your own bike.

 The pre-recorded courses—around 200 and counting—range from 20 to 60 minutes, including titles you’d see in the studio like “Rise and Ride.”
 Most classes are suitable for all fitness levels, with some incorporating light weights to work the upper body, as well as a stretch sequence to finish.

-If you prefer to work out on your own time, Variis’ stream of on-demand SoulCycle classes can be tailored to your schedule.
-However, for the live experience, classes from “SoulCycle Studio Stream” will cost you about $20 each, unless live-streamed to the SoulCycle at-home bike, in which case they are included in the cost of a Variis membership.
+If you prefer to work out on your own time, Equinox+'s stream of on-demand SoulCycle classes can be tailored to your schedule.
+However, for the live experience, classes from “SoulCycle Studio Stream” will cost you about $20 each, unless live-streamed to the SoulCycle at-home bike, in which case they are included in the cost of an Equinox+ membership.

-Access to the Variis app is included in costs for Equinox membership holders or else is priced at roughly $40 per month with a 7-day free trial.
+Access to the Equinox+app is included in costs for Equinox membership holders or else is priced at roughly $40 per month with a 7-day free trial.

 Best for Solo Riders: CardioCast